Topzle Topzle

 Party political offices

-Preceded byFrank D. Waterman
+Preceded byFrank Waterman

-Republican Nominee for Mayor of New York City 1929
+Republican nominee for Mayor of New York City 1929

 Succeeded byLewis H. Pounds